conplementAG/copsctl/CONTRIBUTING.md

 ## How to create a release

-Release creation is partially a manual process.
-You need to tag the master branch first, and then you can either:

-- start the release in Azure DevOps
-- or perform the release manually using [GoReleaser](https://goreleaser.com/).
-For reference on the command, check the Dockerfile / Azure DevOps task.

-Release will be created for the new tag, including all changes since the previous tag in the changelog.
+Release creation is fully automatated with github workflows.
+A combination of release-please and goreleaser actions.
+Just create a pull request to the main branch with [Conventional Commit messages](https://www.conventionalcommits.org/).
+After completion of this pull request a release-please pull request is automatically created, which could be reviewed.
+Once approved, the release process starts.
+After completion, the newest release could found on the [Releases page](https://github.com/conplementAG/copsctl/releases).